thu105/NimGame/README.md

       * take second reply
       * print it
       * print "Congragulation!
 You won the game."
+      * close the connection
       * ask user if he wants to play again
-        * if yes, make new connection and repeat the entire move
+        * if yes, make new connection and repeat from sending "HELLO [username]" step
         * if no, end the client program
     * If server reply "2"
       * take second reply